 Once the outcomes of the scene hit the market, it changed the landscape of popular music forever.
 Robert Moog premiered the first commercially available synthesizer in 1967, which took modular equipment out of the laboratory and into the hands of musicians that were smack-dab in the middle of the most creative and boundary-pushing era of music the world had ever seen.
 Recorded music already contained an unavoidable analog hiss, which was magnified when played over the radio, making crisp, noise-free recordings nearly impossible.
 In the ’50s, producer Phil Spector used this effect to his advantage, and combined newly invented artificial reverb effects with precise and inventive mixing techniques to create his famous “wall of sound” effect that was representative of the time.
 This carried into the next stage of rock and roll, which began to embrace newly-discovered effects such as distortion and delay.
 Rock embraced a more electric approach with Jimi Hendrix, Pink Floyd, and The Velvet Underground.
 With the advent of psychedelic rock and protopunk during the ’60s and ’70s came a wave of noise elements in mainstream music in the form of synths, delay, and distortion.
 These set the stage for the experimental sounds that were to come.

 This eventual build-up of noise coming from both the proto-punk and psychedelic rock scene led into Lou Reed’s 1975 album Metal Machine Music, which was his sneering response to the record label demanding another release from him.
 A divisive record, it forced purefuckingnoise music into the forefront of legitimate rock music and allowed listeners to regard it as something tangible.
 Most didn’t, and the album littered dollar bins and clearance aisles of record stores for decades.
 The album was a landmark statement, however, and, like The Velvet Underground & Nico, it inspired countless artists to create noise music of their own, specifically in the industrial rock and no wave scenes that set the stage for the next decade of underground music.
 It also gave noise music its tongue-in-cheek snarky quality, bringing a sense of self-awareness in the form of “yeah, we know what we’re doing is crazy.”
 Moving into the ’80s, a wealth of noise music began to pop up globally and some of the first pure noise albums were released in the scenes of punk and rock music.
 Throbbing Gristle, Einstruzende Neubauten, and Sonic Youth were at the forefront of their respective scenes, breaking ground in rock music and taking it into uncharted territory.
 Glenn Branca and Thurston Moore ruled over New York’s noise rock scene, hosting many nights of abrasive shit that daring art lovers and intense punks would stick around to enjoy.
 In addition to these fringe scenes that peppered the experimental rock world, noise elements were being developed in an unlikely place: hip-hop.
 The turntable scratch became a staple of the genre and inspired a new generation of artists to use whatever instruments were at their disposal, those instruments being turntables and records.
 This scene birthed a new type of noise solo, one that was wholly urban and tactful.
-While noise and rap wouldn’t become a recognized genre until the late-2000s, sprung by artists such as Saul Williams and Dälek, the talent and creativity of the DJs who birthed the genre is hard to understate.
+While noise rap wouldn’t become a recognized genre until the late-2000s, sprung by artists such as Saul Williams and Dälek that were influenced by DJ Premier’s turbulent instrumentals, the talent and creativity of the DJs who birthed the genre is hard to understate.

 As a genre, noise music is most often coupled with performance art.
 Intense, sometimes destructive performances come packaged with a live noise set, and feature things such as self-harm, creation and destruction, screaming, interpretive dance, fog, lights, whatever the artist can get their hands on.
 The noise scene in Japan is hard to gloss over, with their extremely visceral movement being birthed out of punk and hardcore.
 The crazy live performances by groups such as Hijokaidan and The Gerogerigegege would embarrass even GG Allin, including live defecation, ejaculation, as well as Hanatarash’s last performance which involved destroying the venue with a bulldozer.
 Part of the cause of this scene was the inevitable growth of rock music into something darker and harsher, punks wanting to be more abrasive, more grating, and stray further from the norm, except they took it to further and further extremes.
 Merzbow is perhaps the most notable and famous artist to come out of the scene, taking Lou Reed’s Metal Machine Music and expanding the concept into something 10 times the value.